4citeB4U/visusewerstory/README.md

-LEEWAY Inovation by LEEWAY Industries
+# LEEWAY Innovation by LEEWAY Industries — v18

 # Build to serve

-This contains everything you need to run your app locally.
+This repository contains everything you need to run the app locally.
+Below is a short changelog for v18 and the usual developer/run instructions.
 ## Run Locally

 **Prerequisites:**  Node.js